 "POWER2 ON" the relay with index "2", etc.

 By default, the Tasmota firmware assumes that only one relay is connected.
 As a result, the display of the relay indices is deactivated.
-This can be confusing when you switch between different Tasmota devices.
-Therefore, it is recommended to enable this feature by default.
+This can get confusing especially when you switch between different Tasmota devices.
+It is therefore recommended to activate this function by default.

 SetOption26 1